Visionatrix/Visionatrix/README.md

 - Python `3.10`*(recommended)* or higher
 - Available `git` command (for Windows get it [here](https://gitforwindows.org/))

-Download and execute `easy_install.py` script, it will clone in current folder this repository and perform installation.
+Download and execute `easy_install.py` script:

 > [!NOTE]
+> It will clone this repository into the current folder and perform the installation.
 > After installation you can always run `easy_install` from the "scripts" folder.

 ### Linux/macOS/WSL: